Ecotrust-Canada/em-karpix-env/README.md

 The purpose of this linux build is to provide an environment to run the [EM Control Box System](https://github.com/Ecotrust-Canada/em-control-box).

 ## Rebuilding The Kernel

+These instructions are based on [linux from scratch](http://www.linuxfromscratch.org/lfs/view/development/chapter08/kernel.html)

 Download the new kernel to /usr/src from kernel.org, extract and enter.